-This part is applicable if the Provider is a non-federal entity, meaning a State, local government, Indian tribe, institution of higher learning, or nonprofit organization that carries out a Federal award as a recipient or subrecipient, as defined in Title 2 C.F.R.
-Part 200, Subpart A.
+Title 2 C.F.R.
+Part 2, Subpart A, is applicable if the Provider is a non-federal entity, meaning a state, local government, Indian tribe, institution of higher learning, or nonprofit organization that carries out a federal award as a recipient or subrecipient, as defined in that Part.

-1. In the event the Provider expends \$750,000 or more during the non-federal entity's fiscal year in federal awards, it must have a single or program-specific audit conducted for that year in accordance with the provisions of federal government-wide grant rules as set forth in 2 C.F.R. § 200, et. seq.
-Article 34 to this Agreement indicates the amount of federal funds disbursed through the OAG by this Agreement.
+A. In the event the Provider expends \$750,000 or more during the non-federal entity's fiscal year in federal awards, it must have a single or program-specific audit conducted for that year in accordance with the provisions of federal government-wide grant rules as set forth in 2 C.F.R. § 200, et. seq.
+Article 11 to this Agreement indicates the amount of federal funds disbursed through the OAG by this Agreement.
 In determining the federal awards expended in its fiscal year, the Provider will take into account all sources of federal awards, including federal resources received from the OAG.
 The determination of amounts of federal awards expended should be in accordance with the guidelines established by federal government-wide grant rules as set forth in 2 C.F.R. § 200.
 An audit of the Provider conducted by the Auditor General in accordance with the 2 C.F.R. § 200.500, will meet the requirements of this part.

-- 2. In connection with the audit requirements addressed in this part, the Provider will fulfill the requirements relative to auditee responsibilities as provided in 2 C.F.R. § 200.508. - 3.
-If the Provider expends less than \$750,000 in federal awards in its fiscal year, an audit conducted in accordance with 2 C.F.R. § 200.500.
-In the event the Provider expends less than \$750,000 in federal awards in its fiscal year and elects to have an audit conducted in accordance with 2 C.F.R. § 200.500, the cost of the audit must be reimbursed from non-federal funds (i.e., the cost of such an audit must be reimbursed from Provider resources obtained from other than federal entities), as mandated in 2 C.F.R. § 200.400.
+- B. In connection with the audit requirements addressed in this part, the Provider will fulfill the requirements relative to auditee responsibilities as provided in 2 C.F.R. § 200.508. - C. In the event the Provider expends less than \$750,000 in federal awards in its fiscal year and elects to have an audit conducted in accordance with 2 C.F.R. § 200.500, the cost of the audit must be reimbursed from non-federal funds (i.e., the cost of such an audit must be reimbursed from Provider resources obtained from other than federal entities), as mandated in 2 C.F.R. § 200.400.

-ARTICLE 18.
+ARTICLE 20.
 AUDIT REPORT SUBMISSION